Sensitivity analysis from a single input/output sample: Introduction

 The paper is organized as follows.
-In Section \ref{sec:setting}, we introduce the setting and fix notation.
-Section \ref{sec:main_compact} is devoted to the statement of our main results.
-First we introduce our kernel estimatorin terms of a degenerate U-statistics.
-Then we state a central limit theorem.
-A comparison study on the efficiency is provided in Section \ref{sec:eff}.
-Section \ref{sec:band_selection} proposes an heuristic inspired from \cite{delyon2016integral} for bandwidth selection.
-Our methodology is extended in Section \ref{sec:unknown} to the case where the distribution of the input is unknown.
+The setting and the notation are introduced in Section \ref{sec:setting}.
+Then, considering two different mirror-type transformations, we present in Section \ref{sec:estimation_procedure} two kernel-based regression estimators.
+Section \ref{sec:main_compact} is devoted to the statement of our main results, namely central limit theorems and asymptotic efficiency.
+A comparison study of asymptotic estimation variance with existing methods is provided in Section \ref{sec:compar}.
 Section \ref{sec:num} presents several numerical illustrations of our estimation procedure.
-Most of the proofs are postponed to Appendices \ref{app:mainresult_compact} and \ref{app:maincor_compact}.
-Furthermore, Appendix \ref{app:kernel} presents the practical construction of a kernel of fixed order.
+The proofs are postponed to Appendix \ref{app:proof}.
+Moreover, extended numerical studies discussing numerical stability of high-order kernels can be found as an additional file on the following link \url{https://hal.science/hal-04052837}.